How do I get financial aid?

 (Family Educational Rights and Privacy Act) prevents us from releasing confidential information unless you sign a File Authorization form

 .
 It can also be picked up at the Financial Aid or Registrar's office.
+Students can also add parents or others to the Proxy tab located in their Web for Student accounts.

 I am a Graduate Student, should I apply for Financial Aid?

 All students should file their FAFSA.
-Generally, Graduate students are evaluated for loans and work-study programs.
+Generally, graduate students are evaluated for loans and work-study programs.

 Does financial aid cover my Math 97 class?